OpenVPN/openvpn-tests/t_server/tofu/openvpn_test_env/README.md

 ### Create OpenTofu variable file

 Copy `input.auto.tfvars.sample` to `input.auto.tfvars` and modify it to match your environment.
-The things you may need to change are:
+Some of the things you may need to change are:

+* **manage_vpc**
+    * Whether to let this root module create a new VPC; if set to false, set the *external* parameters accordingly
+* **external_<option>**
+    * Set these to match your existing VPC ID, public subnet ID and public subnet route table ID
 * **enable_<feature>**
-    * Turn off features you don't need (e.g. the manual OpenVPN testing environment)
+    * Turn off features you don't need
 * **public_dns_zone_name**
     * Public DNS zone in Amazon Route53 where DNS records will be added
     * Must be a registered domain in Route53
 * **private_dns_zone_name**
     * Private DNS zone name of your own choosing
-    * Should not be a registered domain
+    * Should *not* be a registered domain
 * **key_name**
     * The name of the SSH key to use with Linux VMs
-    * Must be present in the AWS EC2 region you chose in `backend.tfvars`
+    * Must be present in the AWS EC2 region you chose in `input.auto.tfvars` and `provider.tf`
     * Can be an elliptic curve key
-* **windows_key_name**
-    * The name of the SSH key to use with Windows VMs
-    * Must be present in the AWS EC2 region you chose in `backend.tfvars`
-    * Must be an RSA key
-* **tserver_allow_ipv6**
-    * Should match the AWS-generated IPv6 subnet of your VPC, which you will only know after deploying the VPC
 * **git_name** and **git_email**
     * These can be helpful when you modify this repository from the t_server server instance

+Please refer to comments in [input.auto.tfvars.sample](input.auto.tfvars.sample) for details.

+## Set AWS region

+Currently you need to set the region in two places:

+* *input.auto.tfvars*
+* *provider.tf*

+This inconvenience may be fixable.

 # The t_server setup